Blady-Com/gnoga/TIPS.md

 Use the following command line options: `--gnoga-host=<host name> --gnoga-port=<port value> --gnoga-boot=<boot file name> --gnoga-verbose=<true or false>`.<BR>
 Example: `% ./bin/cli --gnoga-verbose=false --gnoga-port=8082`

+1. How to disable/enable connections to the server?
+The On_Connect handler simply must do nothing.
+Once that handler completes the connection is dropped, but not refused.
+You can also use it to display a message regarding the status.

+1. Recent browsers like Firefox block Javascript execution with alert popup and prevent to answer Gnoga server which issues a timeout exception.
+By default the timeout value is 3 s.
+You must thus close the popup before to avoid exceptions.
+Alert popup should be avoided.

+1. A good practice is to register all connection data outside of On_Connect handler with Connection_Data.
+Otherwise as On_Connect local data are deallocated when On_Connect ends, the connection may crash for instance when resizing the window because the View data no longueur exist.

 1. next tip...